TechNexion-Vision/vizionsdk-opencv/README.md

 5. Build the project using the generated build files: `make`

 ## Running the execution
+> ⚠️ Warning:
+> - eHDR-related properties are only supported on **VCI-AR0821** and **VCI-AR0822**.
+Running eHDR example on unsupported devices may result in undefined behavior.
+> - Ensure that **eHDR mode** is **enabled** before running the eHDR example.

 ### Windows

-- After successful building, you will find the executable `VizionOpenCV.exe` and `VizionCapture.exe` in the `build` directory.
+- After successful building, you will find the executable `VizionOpenCV.exe`, `VizionCapture.exe` and `VizioneHDR.exe` in the `build` directory.
 You can run it from the command line or by double-clicking on it in the File Explorer.

 ### Linux

-- After successful building, you will find the executable `VizionOpenCV` and `VizionCapture` in the `build` directory.
-You can run it from the terminal by executing `./VizionOpenCV` and `./VizionCapture`.
+- After successful building, you will find the executable `VizionOpenCV`, `VizionCapture` and `VizioneHDR` in the `build` directory.
+You can run it from the terminal by executing `./{execution_name}`.

 ## Running the Python project